-Let’s walk through posting a link to a Mashable article.
-First, copy & paste the link into the Crosspost window.
+Let’s walk through making a Carousel post of super bowl articles from The Ringer, a sports and pop-culture blog.
+First, copy & paste a link into the Crosspost window.
 If you’re using the Crosspost browser button, then just click that button and it’ll pick up the link of the page you’re on.
-Once you paste the link, Crosspot will scrape it and fetch the article title and images.
+Once you paste the link, Crosspost will scrape it and fetch the article title and images.
 You’ll see something like this.
-Notice that the preview on the right side doesn’t have an image yet.
-This is the standard tweet style:
+Notice that the preview on the right side doesn’t show a Carousel post yet.
+This is the standard post style:

-Or what if the image in the article is too small? or not as impactful?
-No problem!
-Crosspost allows you to add your own image to replace the default.
+To create a Carousel of multiple images that use the same link, paste a link into the Crosspost window, then add your own image to convert the default post into a Carousel post.
 Click on the image icon in the bottom left side of the window.
 This will reveal the built-in image search feature.
-Here you can find public domain and Creative Commons images that you can attach to your tweet directly.
+Here you can find public domain and Creative Commons images that you can attach to your post directly.
 Or if you want to use an image from your computer then just drag & drop it over the Crosspost window.

 Now both items in the Carousel use the same link.